-We believe that regular school attendance is crucial to allowing children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community.
+We believe that regular school attendance is crucial in allowing children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community.

 We value all pupils.
 As set out in our Attendance Policy, we will work with families to early identify the reasons for poor attendance and try to resolve any difficulties which may be affecting this.